9 Daily Tasks Costing Your Business Money

 A study found that out of 95,000 emails sent, 75,000 were internal.

-A high functionality team collaboration and communication tool can also be helpful in the case of excessive internal emails.
+High functionality team collaboration tools can also be helpful in the case of excessive internal emails.
 Use Slack for instant communication, Notion for project discussions, or Scoro for real-time collaboration.
 Setting up concrete communication rules means no more shuffling through emails to find relevant information and files, and time saved at work.

 5. Face-to-face communication